Yubo-Cao/algorithms/notes/basic/graph/readme.md

 ### SPFA Algorithm

 SPFA is a variant of the Bellman-Ford algorithm.
 It is used to find the shortest path from a single node to all other nodes.
-It **does not** work on a negative cycle.
+It **does not** work on a negative cycle (lead to infinite loop).
 However, more than $99\%$ of the graphs don't have a negative cycle and SPFA usually yields better performance than Bellman-Ford.
 Therefore, SPFA is usually used in practice.

 It works as follows:
-1. Iterate for $n$ times, where $n$ is the maximum number of nodes on the path to move from the source to the target.
 1. Put the updated node into the queue.
 2. Iterate edges in a BFS manner.
-      1. Get the node from the queue (although one may use stack, priority_queue, and anything else)
+  1. Get the node from the queue (although one may use the stack, priority_queue, and anything else)
   2. Iterate all the edges from the node.
 Only the nodes that are updated will be put into the queue.
 Maintain an array `st`, which indicates whether a node is in the queue or not.
 If the node already exists in the queue, then don't put it into the queue again.
   > The rough idea is, only the node whose distance get updated will lead to a update of the distance of its neighbors.

 ```cpp
 #include <bitset>